antmicro/meta-antmicro/demos/nvidia-jetson-orin-baseboard-gmsl-ov5640-demo/README.md

 gst-launch-1.0 v4l2src device=$camera_device num-buffers=$number_of_frames ! filesink location=frames.raw
 ```

-For OV5640 number of frames should be at least 3, since this sensor needs a few frames to roll out before the stream stabilizes.
+For OV5640, the number of frames should be at least 3, since this sensor needs a few frames to roll out before the stream stabilizes.

 ### Live preview